 Dice a tomato, an onion, chop some parsley and crush some garlic cloves.

 Add the vegetables to the aubergine and give it a good mix.

 Add some olive oil, lemon juice, and salt.
 Mix again, and your baba ganoush is ready to be served!

-Serve in a bowl, or an Arabic mezze dish, drizzle with olive oil and season with sumac if desired.
+Serve in a bowl, or in an Arabic mezze dish, drizzle with olive oil and season with sumac if desired.
 Serve with pita bread or pita chips on the side since Baba Ganoush is basically a dip.